 (1) Criteria.
 Significant modification procedures must be used for applications requesting permit modifications that do not qualify as minor permit modifications or as administrative amendments.
 Significant modifications must include:

-(a) Increases in PSELs except those increases subject to OAR 340-210-0205 through 340-210-0250; 340-218-0150(1)(i); or 340 division 224;
+(a) Increases in PSELs except those increases subject to OAR 340-210-0205 through 340-210-0250; or OAR 340 division 224;

 (b) Every significant change in existing monitoring permit terms or conditions;